TheSharks/JagTag-JS/README.md

 ## Installation and usage

-JagTag-JS is available on NPM and you can install it with `npm i jagtag-js` (Use the --production flag if you don't need the dev deps).
-Make sure you have Node.js >= 8.x.x installed.
+JagTag-JS is available on NPM and you can install it with `npm i @thesharks/jagtag-js`.
+Make sure you have Node.js >= 8 installed.

 Basic syntax: